Highgate Cemtery, London

 © Photo courtesy of Tai Little

 The walls of the ancient city that were abandoned by the Romans in 1150 are still standing.
-But the actual site was established much earlier by the Phoenicians.
+However, the actual site was established much earlier by the Phoenicians.
 What a rarity to explore!
 Can’t wait!

 Gorgeous ornamental entrance at Chellah necropolis